 In Step 4, use this heat guide to determine what spice level you prefer: 1/8 tsp mild, 1/4 tsp medium, 1/2 tsp spicy and 1 tsp extra-spicy!

-Wash and dry all produce.* Roughly chop white mushrooms into 1/4-inch pieces.
+Wash and dry all produce.* Cut mushrooms into 1/4-inch pieces.
 Thinly slice green onions.

 Heat a large non-stick pan over medium-high heat.
 When the pan is hot, add sesame oil, then white mushrooms and half the green onions.
 Cook, stirring occasionally, until mushrooms soften, 3-4 min.

-Add pork and Moo Shu spice blend to the pan with mushrooms.
+To the pan with mushrooms, add pork and Moo Shu spice blend.
 Cook, breaking up pork into smaller pieces, until no pink remains, 4-5 min.
 (TIP: Cook to a min. internal temp. of 71°C/160°F, as size may vary.**) Stir in red cabbage, soy sauce and hoisin sauce.
 Cook, stirring occasionally, until cabbage wilts, 2-3 min.
 Season with pepper.

 Meanwhile, in a small bowl, stir together mayo and 1/2 tsp sriracha.
 (NOTE: Reference heat guide in the Start Strong).